 - Show your work.
 At a time when you would normally yell, you can follow your plan to do something different.
 Maybe you say something out loud like, "I'm mad, but I don't want to yell.
 So I'm going to take a break and calm down."
 Maybe then you step away and calm yourself with a breathing exercise.

 - Teach apology.
 When you do slip up and yell, say that you're sorry—even if it's later, when things have calmed down.
 Saying that you're sorry, or giving an apology, makes it clear that yelling is not okay.
 And it shows that you're thinking about how your actions affect others, which is another good thing to teach your child.

 - Talk or role-play.
 Depending on your child's age, you can play-act situations with toys, talk about real-life behavior, or role-play different situations like, "What are the worst and best ways to show you're angry?" or "How does it make you feel when I yell?"
 Talking and play-acting give your child permission to express feelings.
 And they give you a chance to teach your child by example.

-For a serious problem like depression or an addiction, you can tell your child the basics-that you need help from other adults and that you may need treatment and time to get well and change.
+For a serious problem like depression or substance use disorder , you can tell your child the basics—that you need help from other adults and that you may need treatment and time to get well and change.
 Keep it simple.
 Tell your child that you want to help him or her avoid having the same problem.

 What about other role models?

 You may have heard the saying "It takes a village to raise a child."
 There's some truth in that.
 As much as you want to set a good example for handling life's many choices, you can't do it all.
 Fortunately, the world is rich with people your child can learn from.
 These include: